The Past, Present & Future of Google PageRank

 Besides, spammy comments on blogs multiplied, too.
 Bots attacked the comments of any, say, WordPress blog and left enormous numbers of “click-here-to-buy-magic-pills” comments.
 To prevent spam and PR manipulation in comments, Google introduced the nofollow tag in 2005.
 And once again, what Google meant to become a successful step in the link manipulation war got implemented in a twisted way.
 People started using nofollow tags to artificially funnel PageRank to the pages they needed.
 This tactic became known as PageRank sculpting.

-To prevent PR sculpting, Google changed the way PageRank flows.
+To prevent PR sculpting, Google changed the way the PageRank algorithm flows.
 Previously, if a page had both nofollow and dofollow links, all the PR volume of the page was passed to other pages linked to with the dofollow links.
 In 2009, Google started dividing a page’s PR equally between all the links the page had, but passing only those shares that were given to the dofollow links.

 PageRank flow before and after 2009